gp-it-be/idle-joey/readme.md

 # Idle textclient

-Just a (temporary) means of playing with the server, without having to create a webapp that communicates over HTTP.
+Just a (temporary) means of playing with the server, without having to create a webapp with a rich UI

-Only direct access to the Controllers of the server is allowed
+Communicates via HTTP